ApptuitAI/apptuit-py/README.md

 **MetricsRegistry**

-MetricsRegistry is the container for all the metrics in your application.
-You can use it to register and create various kinds of metrics (meter, gauge, counter etc.).
+MetricsRegistry is the container for all the metrics in our application.
+We can use it to register and create various kinds of metrics (meter, gauge, counter etc.).
 For example:

 ```python